aswathselvam/aswathselvam.github.io/projects.md

 Project github page [link](https://github.com/aswathselvam/AcmeRoboticsPathPlanner)

 # Ground plane segmentation
+Using an RGB image of dimension 128x128 to predict the free space on the ground for a wheeled mobile robot to navigate its environment.

 **With Neural Network:**
-Using an RGB image dimension of 128x128
 Customized Unet on custom dataset gave 7ms Inference time.